masamiy/DataStoryTelling/content/0-intro.md

 This knowledge is what we want to share with people

-## Activity - Gapminder
+### Activity - Gapminder

-Watch this 4 minutes video.
+I want you to watch this 4 minutes video and see how data and visuals are enhanced by narrative together with Hans Roslling's passion.
-{% include video-embed.html youtubeid="jbkSRLYSojo" caption="Visualise Your Thesis" %}
+{% include video-embed.html youtubeid="jbkSRLYSojo" caption="Gapminder" %}

-Do you find his finding interesting?
-Did you feel Hans Roslling's excitement?

 Do you think you feel the same excitement if he presents his finding in a data file, e.g., Microsoft Excel sheet?
+`{% include figure.html img="Excel.data" alt="cat" caption="Gapminder row data" width="80%" %}`

 To create your own materials using `workshop-template-b`, please create a free [GitHub account](https://github.com/join) if you do not have one already.